Most definitions of product and product design are generic which makes the word(s) lose meaning. A more useful definition of product in business is:

 - It would cooperate with Israel’s Defense Export Controls Agency, or DECA, to license every sale.

-These pillars were crucial in creating a narrative that aligned with the software they were selling—this completed the product.
+These pillars were crucial in creating a narrative that aligned with the software they were selling.
 With these pillars, they were able to quickly find a buyer that trusted them.
-Without the narrative, NSO may never have been able to grow to the size they are today.
+Without the narrative, NSO may never have been able to find product-market fit.

 People often just think about the thing they’re creating when it comes to product.
-But just as important is the narrative.
-Ultimately, product is the founder’s job.
+But just as important is the narrative that accompanies it.
+Ultimately, product and narrative is the founder’s job.
 Without having a complete product, it will be difficult to hire the right sales or marketing talent to grow the company.
-It’s probably why until you have product-market fit, when there’s a problem with growth, it’s difficult to diagnose if the issue is with the “product” or the salespeople and marketers.
-My bet is that, more often than not, it’s probably a problem with the “product”.
+It’s why until you have product-market fit, when there’s a problem with growth, it’s difficult to diagnose if the issue is with the “product” or the salespeople and marketers.
+My bet is that, more often than not, it’s a problem with the “product”.
 You need a very special kind of salesperson or marketer to be able to help build narrative and drive product while selling it.

 Some basic examples of narrative as it relates to product are: